 Where detail makes the difference!

-From modern fades to beard trims to the classic short cuts, EIT’s NEW Certificate in Commercial Barbering will set you on the path to becoming a professional barber.
+From modern fades to beard trims to the classic short cuts, our Certificate in Commercial Barbering will see you become a fully qualified barber in one year.

 Learn barbering practice and theory from skilled professionals.
-Sharpen your barbering skills under supervision in EIT’s commercial barber shop FadeIT.
+Sharpen your barbering skills under supervision in our commercial barber shop FadeIT.

-Open up your career opportunities in an exciting, creative industry.
+Open up your career opportunities in this exciting, creative industry.

 There is one entry date per year:

-The NZ Certificate in Commercial Barbering [Level 4] is intended as a stand-alone qualification in Barbering.
+The NZ Certificate in Commercial Barbering is intended as a stand-alone qualification in Barbering.

 Upon graduating the world will be your oyster and career opportunities include: